Dunemask/Minecraft-Server-Manager/README.md

 </div>

 #### Post Setup
-Quit out of the commandline and close the application.
+1. Quit out of the commandline and close the application.

-Download a spigot, forge or vanilla minecraft server jar and drop it into the folder "Minecraft-Server-Manager" -> "server-manager" -> "jars"
+2. Download a spigot, forge or vanilla minecraft server jar and drop it into the folder "Minecraft-Server-Manager" -> "server-manager" -> "jars"

-After this, reopen a command prompt and run
+3. Reopen a command prompt and run

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; padding:40px; border-radius:4px;">
 <div style="margin:auto;">